Multiple Time Graphical Analysis (MTGA)

 , but this formulation would achieve linearity only after the true steady state condition is reached (Logan 2003), and to keep imaging session as short as possible this is therefore not commonly used.
 Zhou et al (2009) reintroduced this formulation (as "new plot"), because it avoids the noise-induced negative biases in the VT and BPND estimates of the traditional Logan plot formulation.

 When reference region is available, then VT ratio (distribution volume ratio, DVR) can be calculated directly without blood sampling by using reference region in place of the arterial plasma integral (Logan et al., 1996):

 The population average of apparent k'2 (k2 of one-tissue compartment model or k2/(1+k5/k6) of two-tissue compartment model) must be determined from studies with plasma sampling.
 Fortunately, in many cases the term containing the population average of apparent k'2 can be omitted (Logan et al., 1996; Logan, 2003).
 Reformulation of the equation above to

 The negative of the intercept, -Int', in the Logan plot with reference tissue input is the relative residence time (RRT), which can be used to measure the clearance of PET radiopharmaceutical from region-of-interest relative to reference region (Shoghi-Jadid et al, 2002).

 PET data must be collected from the radiopharmaceutical injection time, because Logan plot method requires both tissue and input integrals starting from time 0.
 However, in some cases the analysis may be possible from late-scan data (Tantawy et al., 2009).

 For each radiopharmaceutical, the reference input methods have to be validated against plasma input methods.
 See for example Anteror-Dorsey et al. (2008).

 In case of one-tissue compartmental model, the slope of the plot represents -k2, plots y axis intercept (Int) represents K1, and x axis intercept is the VT.
-This method could be used for analysis of radiowater PET studies (Yokoi et al., 1993), but could be used for analysis of any reversible uptake data with fast kinetics.
+This method can be used for analysis of radiowater PET studies (Yokoi et al., 1993), but could be used for analysis of any reversible uptake data with fast kinetics.